 The main rules are:

-- No running or jogging on/off the ball;
+- No running or jogging on/off the ball

-- No physical contact;
+- No physical contact

-- No slide tackling.
+- No slide tackling

-- No tackling from behind;
+- No tackling from behind

-- Players defending free-kicks must be 3 metres away;
+- Players defending free-kicks must be 3 metres away

-- Players can only take one step before taking a free-kick or penalty;
+- Players can only take one step before taking a free-kick or penalty

-• Players must wear shin pads.
+- All players must wear shin pads.

-At AFC Totton we play on an all weather, enclosed pitch; we've increased the skill level of play by only allowing three touches of the ball, the ball is released on the third touch.
+At AFC Totton, we play on an enclosed all-weather pitch.
+We've increased the skill level of play by only allowing three touches of the ball; the ball is released on the third touch.